Clubs & Activities

-In the Concert Band, we play a variety of different songs from many genres, which we come together to practice at our two weekly rehearsals.
-Twice a year, we have a concert where we perform the songs we have been practicing all year.
-In addition, we are often asked to play for school functions and assemblies, where we perform for the student body.
-All students are welcome to join regardless of experience; we have instructors who you are able to take lessons with during your lunches.
-For more information, contact Sister Joanne Mongelli at firstname.lastname@example.org.
+In the Concert Band, we play a variety of songs from many genres.
+We are initiating a new practice schedule this school year.
+Rehearsals will be held during Friday B Bell and Thursdays after school.
+We have two scheduled concerts: Christmas and Spring.
+We are often asked to play for school functions and assemblies, where we perform for the student body.
+All students are welcome to join regardless of experience; classes and lessons are available.
+For more information, contact Sister Joanne Mongelli at email@example.com.

-The String Ensemble provides students of the violin, viola, cello, or bass an opportunity to play in a group setting and to gain experience in their instrument.
-There are rehearsals twice a week and the students’ hard work and talent are displayed at two concerts during the school year.
+The String Ensemble provides students of the violin, viola, cello, or bass an opportunity to play in a group setting and to gain experience on their instrument.
+Rehearsals are held during Friday B Bell and Thursdays after school.
+Our hard work and talent are displayed at two concerts during the school year.
 We play a variety of pieces from different styles of music and everyone is encouraged to join, including those without any prior experience.
-For more information, contact Sister Joanne Mongelli at email@example.com.
+For more information, contact Sister Joanne Mongelli at firstname.lastname@example.org.

 Choir is a great place for anyone who loves to sing!
-No music background is needed because the director, Anne Odland, guides students and instructs the choir on how to create the best sound to a high level of professionalism.
-Everyone is very friendly and Anne is always open to music suggestions; the music we sing is a mix of contemporary and classical.
-Choir rehearses after school weekly on Tuesday afternoons, and performs in two major concerts per year, in addition to other performing opportunities throughout the year.
-For more information, contact Ms. Anne Odland at firstname.lastname@example.org.
+No music background is needed because the director guides students and instructs the choir on how to create the best sound to a high level of professionalism.
+Everyone is very friendly.
+The music we sing is a mix of contemporary and classical.
+The choir rehearses after school weekly on Tuesday afternoons and performs in two major concerts a year in addition to other performing opportunities.
+For more information contact Sister Joanne Mongelli at email@example.com.

 The Viking Spirit Drumline is part of the Performing Arts Department.
 The drumline was created in the Fall of 2016 and its primary purpose is to provide support to the various sports activities.
-The drumline performs at various events including - but not limited to - pep rallies, athletic events, and championship celebrations.
+The drum line performs at various events including - but not limited to - pep rallies, athletic events, and championship celebrations.
 GO VIKINGS!
-For more information, contact Mr. Dale Brown at email@example.com.
+For more information, contact Sister Joanne at firstname.lastname@example.org

 The Archbishop Wood Jazz Band is a performance ensemble that features students on any and all instruments.
 The group performs jazz, swing, rock, funk, pop, latin and other popular forms of music.
 Improvisation plays a major part in the ensemble and is taught in an easy-going, fun manner.
 The Archbishop Wood Jazz Band performs at school concerts and at a number of assemblies and school events.
-The group also performs outside of the school, including at jazz festivals and competitions.
-The band rehearses on Wednesday after school, 2:30-4:30pm.
-For more information, contact Mr. Jeff Darrohn at firstname.lastname@example.org .
+The group also performs at jazz festivals and competitions.
+The band rehearses on Wednesday after school, 2:30-4:30 PM.
+For more information, contact Mr. Jeff Darrohn at email@example.com.

 The Archbishop Wood Theater Department strives to increase students' knowledge of and skills in all areas of stage productions, including acting, singing, dancing, stage crew, set design, set building, lighting, sound, costumes, makeup, props, and anything else a student may be interested in pursuing!
 We perform two outstanding musicals per year and supplement them with other events and trips to enhance our students' knowledge and experience with all things theater-related.
 We hope you'll consider joining our fun theater family!
 For more information, contact Mr. Chris Seifert at firstname.lastname@example.org.